-vations were taken at the same superorbital phase, and the same applies to Observations L1 and L4.
-We do find good agreement between the spectral parameters in Observations S1 and S4, where the only notable differences are a slightly stronger second power law normalization and the presence of a narrow Fe K α feature in Observation S4.
-We find less good agreement between the spectral parameters in Observations L1 and L4; however, we do not consider these discrepancies to be problematic considering that these two observations sample different accretion and pulse behaviors (Brumback et al. 2018).
+We would expect that Observations S1 and S4 would have generally the same spectral shape since they were taken at the same superorbital phase, and the same applies to Observations L1 and L4.
+We do find good agreement between the spectral parameters in Observations S1 and S4, where the only notable differences are a slightly stronger second power-law normalization and the presence of a narrow Fe K α feature in Observation S4.
+We find less good agreement between the spectral parameters in Observations L1 and L4; however, we do not consider these discrepancies to be problematic in view of the fact that these two observations sample different accretion and pulse behaviors (Brumback et al. 2018).
 In Observation L1, our phase-averaged spectrum reflects a strongly pulsed time interval between bright accretion flares, whereas in Observation L4 our spectrum is drawn from a weakly pulsed pre-flare interval.
-The hardness ratios vary between these two states, implying that the shape of the spectrum changes (see Fig. 1 in Brumback et al. 2018).
+The hardness ratios vary between these two states, implying that the shape of the spectrum changes (see Figure 1 in Brumback et al. 2018).
 In Brumback et al. (2018) we suggest that these different pulse behaviors could be driven by changing emission geometries during the accretion flares.
 If this is indeed the case, we would expect to see differences in the spectral shape during this process.

-In our phase-resolved analysis, the parameters allowed to vary within each spectrum were the blackbody normalization, the overall flux of the power law, the primary power law index α_1 , the secondary power law normalization, the power law folding energy, and the Fe K α line normalization.
-Across the phase-resolved spectra for both LMC X-4 and SMC X-1, we only find clear, coherent changes with pulse phase in the blackbody normalization,
+In our phase-resolved analysis, the parameters allowed to vary within each spectrum were the blackbody normalization, the overall flux of the power law, the primary power-law index α_1 , the secondary power-law normalization, the power-law folding energy, and the Fe K α line normalization.
+Across the phase-resolved spectra for both LMC X-4 and SMC X-1, we only find clear, coherent changes with pulse phase in the blackbody normalization.
+The other parameters (α_1 , folding temperature, and second power-law normalization) either are consistent with being constant or show variations that are difficult to describe physically due to degeneracies within the model and reduced signal-to-noise ratio in the spectra.